andrewlowell/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+  .forEach() calls a function on each element of an array and has no return value, whereas .map() returns an array of the results of applying a function call to each element of an array.

 2. What is the difference between a function and a method?

+  A function can be declared and used anywhere, in any context.
+A method is a function that is attached to an object or class, and is generally called by invoking with dot syntax.

 3. What is closure?

+  A closure is a function that is declared within a scope and has access to all the variables declared in the parent scope.

 4. Describe the four rules of the 'this' keyword.

+  The 'this' keyword can be expected to have different values based on the context in which it's called.
+If this is called in the global scope, the value will be the window or console object.
+If a function is called using dot syntax, this is the object before the dot.
+Within an object that was created by a constructor function, this is the specific instance of that object.
+Whenver the call() or apply() functions are used, this is explicitly defined by those functions.

 5. Why do we need super() in an extended class?

+  Super() takes care of setting the properties on the instance of the extended class that were inherited from the parent class, which you can't do explicitly in the child class.

 ## Project Set up